-- At the Microgrid PCC to account for power exchange and cumulative energy (bidirectional) between EPS and Microgrid.
-EPS Operator may require power quality measurement and reporting at PCC for certain Microgrid (based on Interconnection Study) - · At each DER Point of Interconnection point for individual Metering of power and cumulative energy - At load service points for individual Metering of the entities participating in the Microgrid when in Grid-Connected or Islanded Mode.
+At the Microgrid PCC to account for power exchange and cumulative energy (bidirectional) between EPS and Microgrid, EPS Operator may require power quality measurement and reporting at PCC for certain Microgrid (based on Interconnection Study) At each DER Point of Interconnection point for individual Metering of power and cumulative energy At load service points for individual Metering of the entities participating in the Microgrid when in Grid-Constructed are lended d Metering.

+Connected or Islanded Mode.